marianoguerra/ricardo-forth/README.rst

 Ricardo Forth
 =============

-A Forth dialect implemented in C, Javascript, asm.js and WebAssembly.
+A Forth dialect implemented in C, Javascript, WebAssembly and compiled from C to asm.js and WebAssembly.

 This project is based on the 1992 `IOCCC <http://ioccc.org/>`_ entry `buzzard.2 <http://ftp.funet.fi/pub/doc/IOCCC/1992/buzzard.2.orig.c>`_ (design notes: `buzzard.2.design <http://ftp.funet.fi/pub/doc/IOCCC/1992/buzzard.2.design>`_),
 prettified (see initial commits on this repo) and then compiled to:

 * `asmjs <http://asmjs.org/spec/latest/>`_ using `emscripten <http://kripken.github.io/emscripten-site/>`_
 * `WebAssembly <https://webassembly.github.io/>`_ using `Binaryen <https://github.com/WebAssembly/binaryen/>`_

+Also reimplemented by translating the C code into Javascript and WebAssebly.

 Setup Dev Environment
 ---------------------